-Every candidate for the Degree of Master of Specialist Teaching, before enrolling for the degree programme, shall have either:
+Every candidate for the Degree of Master of Specialist Teaching, before enrolling for the degree programme, shall have either: (a)

-(a)

-- i either - a. qualified for a New Zealand teacher education degree; or - dualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; and - ii. normally achieved a B average or higher in the 300-level courses in their undergraduate qualification; and - iii. hold current full teacher registration in New Zealand; and - iv. normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; and - v. been approved as a candidate for the degree by the Dean of Education;
+- i. either - a. qualified for a New Zealand teacher education degree; or - dualified for a recognised three year diploma in early childhood, primary, or secondary teaching in New Zealand; or - qualified for a New Zealand degree and a New Zealand Teacher Education qualification; and - ii. normally achieved a B average or higher in the 300-level courses in their undergraduate qualification; and - iii. hold current full teacher registration in New Zealand: and - iv. normally acquired at least two years relevant experience as a teacher or educator in a recognised educational, work-place or community setting; and - been approved as a candidate for the degree by the Dean of Education; - (b) or

-(b) or